-When a user taps a push notification containing a deep link while your Flutter app is already open, Android might launch a new instance of the MainActivity.
-This can cause unexpected behavior and disrupt the user's session by effectively restarting the app.
+When a user taps a push notification carrying a deep link while your Flutter app is already running, Android may recreate MainActivity instead of bringing the existing one to the front, which looks like the app restarting and loses the current session state.

 <activity